zgsrc/ibjs/README.md

 ## How do I use it?

 Login to the Gateway or TWS software manually or use [ib-controller](https://github.com/ib-controller/ib-controller) to automate UI interaction.
+To test whether the connection is working, run the test suite.

+    npm test

 Connect to the IB Java process with an authenticated user session.